Assetage/energy-forecasting/README.md

 ├── LICENSE
 ├── README.md
 ├── data
-│   └── raw                                     <- The original, immutable data dump.
-├── models                                      <- Trained and serialized models, model predictions, or model summaries ├── notebooks                                   <- Jupyter notebooks ├── outputs                                     <- Hydra logs ├── pyproject.toml                              <- .toml file to define a project package and make it installable (pip install -e .)
+│   └── raw                                     <- The original, immutable data dump taken from kaggle project ├── models                                      <- Trained and serialized models, model predictions, or model summaries ├── notebooks                                   <- Jupyter notebooks taken from kaggle project ├── outputs                                     <- Hydra logs ├── pyproject.toml                              <- .toml file to define a project package and make it installable (pip install -e .)
 ├── requirements.txt                            <- requirements for correct installation of the project package